Skip to content

 * @param stack stack log

-* @param message error information
+* @param message error message

 * @param property event context (optional)